Simply Scratch Made

 Ingredients

-• 1 cup white rice
+• 1 cup white rice cooked

-• 14 oz andouille sausage sliced thin
+• 14 ounces andouille sausage sliced

 • As Needed drizzle olive oil

-• 1 Large green bell pepper small diced
+• 1 large green bell pepper small diced

-• 3 Ribs celery small diced
+• 3 ribs celery small diced

-• 1 Medium onion small diced
+• 1 cup onion small diced

-• 2.5 tablespoon tomato paste
+• 2 ½ tablespoons tomato paste

-• 3 clove garlic minced
+• 3 cloves garlic minced

-• 2-3 teaspoon cajun seasoning
+• 2-3 teaspoons cajun seasoning

-• To Taste pepper
+• 1 teaspoon pepper

-• 2 (15 ounce) can red beans drained
+• 2 (15 ounce) cans kidney beans/red beans drained

-• 2 cup chicken stock
+• 2 cups chicken stock

 • 1 bay leaf